Lartu/Polaris-Twist/README.md

 ```

 ## Building Polaris Twist
 To build Polaris Twist, clone this repository and run `make`.
 You can install it using `make install`.
+You can uninstall it with `make uninstall`.

 ## Documentation
 I owe you the documentation.
 Sorry!
 Soon!